YiyuanWang-001/YiyuanWang-001.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Yiyuan Wang, and I currently reside in Chaoyang, Beijing.
 I am studying at the School of Computer Science and Technology, Beijing University of Technology, and I am expected to obtain my Bachelor's degree in June 2025.
 At the moment, I am also a remote intern at the Hong Kong University of Science and Technology (HKUST-GZ).
-My research interests focus on multi-view learning, hyperbolic learning, and contrastive learning.
+My research interests focus on **multi-view learning**, **hyperbolic learning**, and **contrastive learning**.

+If you would like to communicate or collaborate with me, please send an email to: [YiyuanWang001@outlook.com](mailto:YiyuanWang001@outlook.com)